This article will share five ways digital ambassadors & TAP can enhance your Open Day experience

 2. Engaging prospects before the Open Day

 The best part about digital ambassadors is that future students can reach them quickly and easily!
 Through TAP, you can set-up group chats with your digital ambassadors and create a buzz before they even attend the Open Day.
 Furthermore, you can ask your ambassadors to answer FAQs about Open Day, such as "Why should I go to Open Day?" or "What happens at Open Day?" to encourage more prospects to attend.
-We also recommend implementing carousels or pop-cards to direct students from your Open Day webpage to your TAP Feed.
+We also recommend implementing carousels or pop-cards to direct students from your Open Day webpage to your feed.

 As part of their International Online Open Day on 12th May, the University of Sunderland embedded a carousel of staff ambassador profiles on the event’s microsite.
 Prospects were able to ask their International Development Assistants anything - from how to make an application, what courses are available, and entry requirements.
 International offer holders were also able to ask about the status of their application, find out about how to apply for a visa, and next steps.